Georgia profile - Timeline

 Georgia's main opposition leader, Giorgi Ugulava, is detained on money laundering charges.
 His supporters say the arrest is politically motivated.

 Russia signs strategic partnership agreement with Georgia's breakaway region of Abkhazia, sparking an angry reaction from the Georgian government.

-2015 March - Russia signs an "alliance and integration" treaty with Georgia's breakaway region of South Ossetia.
-The Georgian government denounces the move as a provocation and accuses Russia of taking a step closer to annexing the territory.
+2015 March - Russia signs an "alliance and integration" treaty with South Ossetia.
+Georgian government denounces move as Russia taking step closer to annexing territory.